Muller Martini

-Muller Martini, based in Switzerland, manufactures paper inserting systems, mail room delivery systems, and other printing-related equipment.
-Manufacturing facilities are located in Switzerland, Germany, and the United States.
+The Swiss Muller Martini Group, headquartered in Zofingen, is active in the development, manufacture and marketing of a wide range of print finishing systems.

+The individual group companies are organized under the umbrella of Muller Martini Holding AG, based in Hergiswil/Switzerland.
+The globally active family business employs around 1,300 people and has production facilities in Switzerland, Germany and the USA.

-Switzerland started manufacturing bookbinding equipment in 1946 under the name Grapha Maschinenfabrik.
+The founder Hans Müller started manufacturing bookbinding equipment in 1946 under the name Grapha Maschinenfabrik.
 The first machine produced was a hand-fed saddle stitcher, later modernized by the “Swiss Girl” automatic feeder, which could be disengaged and tilted back when not in use.
 Grapha exhibited its first fully automatic saddle stitcher with an in-line trimmer at Drupa in 1954.
-During the same time, the company was working on the development of an adhesive binder.
+During the same time, the company was working on the development of a perfect binder.

 In 1955, the company incorporated and changed its name to Grapha Maschinenfabrik Hans Müller A. G. That same year Muller sold its first machine in the United States.
 Other equipment was added, and in 1961 large-scale production of newspaper and magazine inserting machines was started.
 As Muller expanded, new manufacturing, sales, and service facilities were set up abroad.
 A United States subsidiary, the Hans Muller Corp. was established in 1967.

 Martini joined the Muller organization in 1969.
 Founded by Friedrich von Martini, inventor of a precision rifle, Martini began manufacturing folding and stitching machines in 1850.
 Martini introduced its Book Sewing Machine in 1897, and more than 10,000 have been produced to date.
 The Martini automobile, powered by a Martini-designed internal combustion engine, was also introduced in 1897.
 Automobile production stopped in 1934, when the company decided to concentrate on book binding equipment.
 Adhesive binding machines were developed by Martini in 1941.